We are open - safety is our top priority!

 Of course they are not invisible, invisible.
 Still, they appear invisible for all intents and purposes of the innovation – that is, others won’t notice them in your mouth, even when they are looking directly at you.
 Put it this way, Invisalign has been around for some time now.
 I doubt, however, that you have ever noticed anyone wearing the clear braces?
 Conversely, I am sure you remember the last person you saw wearing traditional metal braces.
 That alone underlines the effectiveness of the clear brace technology that Invisalign offers.

 For all the technological advancements and R&D investments that spawned it, the Invisalign system demands careful diagnosis and treatment planning to work effectively.
 Invisalign care, therefore is not necessarily the same from one dentist to another.
 The dentist’s experience, knowledge and expertise working with the Invisalign system is imperative to a successful outcome.
-Do your homework and ask around before you settle on the Invisalign dentist to provide you the best solution for your specific case.Call us today at (352) 436-4215 or book an appointment online.
+Do your homework and ask around before you settle on the Invisalign dentist to provide you the best solution for your specific case.Call today or book an appointment online.